-A department clearly identified within the company business model to manage the sales relations of the business partner.
+A department clearly identified within the company business model to manage the services provided to a customer.
 The service office is used to identify the locations that are responsible for the service activities within the organization.

 shipping office

 A department that is responsible for the organization of transportation for one or more warehouses.
 When goods are moved from or to a warehouse, the responsible shipping office plans the transportation of these goods or subcontracts the transportation of the goods.
 In direct delivery scenarios, the shipping office provides planning or transport subcontracting services for external suppliers or customers.